Welcome from Director

 We teach language courses both on-site and online in a range of languages critical to business, diplomatic and security needs, and we are dedicated to developing skills in reading, writing, speaking and listening, as well as expanding a student's knowledge and understanding of the cultures in which the target language is spoken.

-UMUC’s Foreign Languages program provides proficiency-based instruction in a variety of world languages including Arabic, Chinese, German, Japanese and Spanish.
-We also offer a 16-credit certificate in Workplace Spanish that can be completed online.
+UMUC’s Foreign Languages program provides proficiency-based instruction in a variety of world languages including Arabic, Chinese, French, German, Japanese and Spanish.
+We also offer a 16-credit certificate in Spanish for Business and the Professions that can be completed online.
 UMUC’s Asian and European divisions may offer additional courses in foreign languages for students enrolling in those divisions.
 Check with your specific division for offerings.

 Our language faculty, who are either native speakers or have substantial experience living and working in places where the language is spoken, are truly outstanding; many have advanced degrees in linguistics and literature pertaining to the language they teach.
 All of our instructors are highly engaged in the classroom—whether virtual or face-to-face—and make learning foreign languages both fun and challenging.